-4.2.10 Visible Discharges (40 CFR 112.8(c)(10))
+4.12 Visible Discharges (40 CFR 112.8(c)(10))

 Visible discharges from any container or appurtenance - including seams, gaskets, piping, pumps, valves, rivets, and bolts - are enclosed within containment areas and quickly corrected upon discovery.

-Oil is promptly removed and disposed of according to the waste disposal method described in Part 5 of this Plan.
+Oil is promptly removed and disposed of according to the waste disposal method described in Section 5 of this Plan.

-4.2.11 Mobile and Portable Containers (40 CFR 112.8(c)(11))
+4.13 Mobile and Portable Containers (40 CFR 112.8(c)(11))

-NIH owns nine portable emergency generators and one fuel dispenser tank (diesel) with oil capacity greater than 55 gallons for use throughout the NIH Bethesda Campus.
-Six of the portable emergency generators are double-walled and, as a result, have adequate secondary containment.
+NIH owns 10 portable emergency generators with oil capacity greater than 55 gallons for use throughout the NIH Bethesda Campus.
+Seven of the portable emergency generators are double-walled and, as a result, have adequate secondary containment.
 When the single-walled portable generators are not in use and parked at their designated location, NIH has set up temporary berms for secondary containment.
 When the single-walled portable generators are in use throughout the NIH Bethesda Campus, temporary berms are placed around the single-walled tanks for secondary containment.